-Adult Information Classes are held four times a year.
-It's open to all people who are interested in becoming members of our congregation as well as those interested in learning more about the Lutheran faith.
-The book God For Us - An Introduction to Lutheran Teaching is available at the church Information Booth in the Narthex.
+Exploring Our Lutheran Faith classes are open to all adults who are interested in becoming members of our congregation as well as those interested in learning more about the Lutheran faith.
+The book Basic Bible TEACHINGS - An Introduction to Lutheran Faith is available at from the church office.
 Those wishing to attend the class should pick up a copy and familiarize themselves with the basic concepts before attending the class.

 Wednesday Bible Study

-meets every Wednesday at 10:00 a.m.-12:00 noon in Room 303.
+We meet every Wednesday at 10:00 a.m.-12:00 noon in Room 303, Sept. through May.
 We will be studying Genesis.
 All are welcome.
 Please join us no matter what your level of Biblical knowledge because God’s word is alive and well and will deeply enrich every heart that yearns to grow in faith and love towards our Savior.